Double funding and option incompatibility

 - by funding agri-environment options that are used to meet Greening requirements under the Basic Payment Scheme

-Double funding between and within agri-environment schemes
+Double funding between and within agri-environment schemes or other grant schemes can arise:

 - where two incompatible options are funded under this scheme on the same area of land.
 For example, Wetland Management and Management of Buffer Areas for Fens and Lowland Bogs